toblux/rust-clamav-client/README.md

 # Rust ClamAV Client

-A simple ClamAV client to send files, in-memory data, and data streams to `clamd` for antivirus scanning.
+A simple ClamAV client for sending files, in-memory data, and data streams to `clamd` for antivirus scanning.
+It provides both a synchronous API and asynchronous functions compatible with Tokio and async-std.

-It provides a synchronous API and asynchronous functions for both Tokio and async-std.
+Check out the [examples](#examples) below, the [integration tests](tests/clamav_client.rs), or the [API documentation](https://docs.rs/clamav-client) to learn how to use this library.

-Check out the [examples](#examples) below, the [integration tests](tests/clamav_client.rs), or the [API docs](https://docs.rs/clamav-client) for more information on how to use this library.
+The integration tests run against a lightweight ClamAV instance, using a standalone GitHub Action I published [here](https://github.com/toblux/start-clamd-github-action) (and on [GitHub Marketplace](https://github.com/marketplace/actions/clamav-daemon)).
+The action works on Linux, macOS, and Windows runners.
+Feel free to check it out!

 [![Build status](https://github.com/toblux/rust-clamav-client/actions/workflows/test.yml/badge.svg)](https://github.com/toblux/rust-clamav-client/actions)
 [![Crates.io](https://img.shields.io/crates/v/clamav-client.svg)](https://crates.io/crates/clamav-client)